 There are showers available in certain campgrounds.
 Please see the camping amenities chart for more information.

-Yes.
-However, campsites are very close together, so we request that all Festival campers be considerate of their camping neighbors when utilizing a generator.
+You can in any campground EXCEPT Tent City in Infield.
+Campsites are very close together, so we request that all Festival campers be considerate of their camping neighbors when utilizing a generator.
 To avoid excessive amounts of carbon monoxide and noise, please “pipe up” internal generators.
 This will allow the exhaust to be released above the RV and not into your neighbors camping area.
 If you are utilizing a free-standing generator, a “muffler box” would contain the noise and direct exhaust away from campers.
 Quiet generators are preferred by your fellow campers.
 Generators are the responsibility of their owners and should not interfere with surrounding campers.
 Ventilator kits preferred.

 As long as you are of age, alcohol is permitted within the confines of your individual campsite, but no open containers or alcohol consumption will be allowed in the public areas or on the roads.